mika-n/NGPCarMenu/ReadMe.md

 - RBR_RX replay files cannot be replayed afterwards.
 You can replay those only once right after the stage is finished and before you go back to RBR main menu.
 After this you cannot replay RBRRX/BTB recordings.
 - RBR has a bug how it handles inverted pedals (input.ini) at startup or after alt-tabbing to a desktop.
 For example throttle goes to 100% until a driver presses the inverted pedal at least once.
 - RBR has limited support for xbox360/xboxOne gamepad triggers.
 RBR handles triggers as combined Accelerate-Brake control, so it is impossible to control throttle and brake independently (not good in a rally car).
+- RBR supports only one set of GearUp/GearDown controls at the same time (not possible to map both sequantial gear stick and steering wheel paddles as gear up/down controls at the same time).

 Good news! **NGPCarMenu plugin solves these issues** by doing following enhancements in RBR:
 - Shows the actual NGP car specs (HP, gears, transmission), car preview images and 3D car model details in **RBR/RBRTM/RBRRX** menu screens.